dkdndes/ais-global-fishing/CONTRIBUTING.md

 ## Questions?

 If you have any questions about contributing, please open an issue or contact the project maintainer directly.

-# Contributing to AIS Global Fishing
+# Contributing to AIS Global Fishing Wrapper Library

-Thank you for your interest in contributing to the AIS Global Fishing project!
+Thank you for your interest in contributing to the AIS Global Fishing Wrapper project!
 This document provides guidelines and instructions for contributing.

 ## Development Setup